 Fires on the client side before a panel is docked in a zone and allows you to cancel the action.

-The BeforeDock event handler receives an argument of the ASPxClientDockPanelProcessingModeCancelEventArgs type.
-The following properties provide information specific to this event.
+The BeforeDock event's data class is ASPxClientDockPanelProcessingModeCancelEventArgs.
+The following properties provide information specific to this event:

 |zone||Gets the zone currently being processed.|

 Write a BeforeDock event handler to perform specific actions on the client side before every time the panel is docked.
 You can use the event parameter's property to identify a zone (ASPxClientDockPanelProcessingModeCancelEventArgs.zone) currently being processed.

 Note that if the cancel property is set to true in the event's handler, the execution of the current command is canceled on the client side, and therefore no further processing is performed (that is the panel is not docked).
 If the command execution is not canceled (the cancel property is set to the default false value), further event processing depends upon the processOnServer property setting.